Ortega family

-The Ortega family is a Spanish dynastic family that is the eighth wealthiest family in the world.
+The Ortega family is a Spanish dynastic family that is the fifth wealthiest family in the world.
 The majority of the family's wealth comes from the clothing company Inditex and its flagship store Zara.
-As of July 2022, the family has an estimated net worth of $59.6 billion.
-The head of the family, billionaire Amancio Ortega, is the twenty third richest person in the world.
+As of August 2025, the family has an estimated net worth of $120 billion.
+The head of the family, billionaire Amancio Ortega, is the ninth richest person in the world and the second richest person from Europe behind Bernard Arnault.